 Read on to learn about the different types of defenses that may be available to defendants charged with robbery.

 In a criminal prosecution, the government has the burden of proving that the defendant committed the crime beyond a reasonable doubt.
 This burden of proof means that a defendant can often avoid a conviction by attacking the prosecution's evidence or by offering up evidence that undermines the prosecution's case.

 For example, a robbery defendant could offer alibi evidence that they had left the state two days before the robbery took place, or that they had attended an event at the time of the robbery and could provide several witnesses to corroborate that fact.
-The defense could also challenge eyewitness identifications, security camera videos or other prosecution evidence.
+The defense could also challenge eyewitness identifications, security camera videos, or other evidence presented by the prosecution.

-The defendant doesn't have to entirely convince a jury of their actual innocence, but as long as they can cast a reasonable doubt on the prosecution's arguments, the jury should return an acquittal.
+It's important to note that the defendant doesn't have to entirely convince a jury of their actual innocence.
+Instead, if the defendant is able to cast reasonable doubt on the prosecution's arguments, the jury should return a verdict of "not guilty."